anandshaw123/Web-Scraping-of-IMDb-2024-Movies-and-TV-Shows-Project/README.md

  - `Movie_Name` - The title of the movie.

- - `Genres` - The categories or genres the movie falls into (e.g., Horror, Drama).
+ - `Genres` - The categories or genres the movie falls into (Horror, Drama).

  - `Overview` - A short description of the movie's plot.